-When finished scrubbing, use a clean, damp, lint-free, non-abrasive, cloth to clean off the area.
+When finished scrubbing, use a clean, damp, microfiber cloth to clean off the area.

-Use a clean, dry, lint-free, non-abrasive, cloth to dry the area.
+Use a clean, dry, microfiber cloth to dry the area.

 Open the pump filter access panel by pressing in on the cover.

-Once all the water is drained, remove the pump filter by twisting it counter clockwise.
+Once all the water is drained, remove the washer pump filter by twisting it counter clockwise.

-Note: On some washers, the pump filter is similar to the cap on a medicine bottle.
+Note: On some Samsung washers, the washer pump filter (A) is similar to the cap on a medicine bottle.
 Push in and twist to remove.

-Wash any dirt or other material from the pump filter.
-Also inspect the drain pump propeller located inside the pump filter housing to make sure it is clean.
+Using a small toothbrush or other similar soft bristle brush, wash any dirt or other materials from the pump filter.
+Inspect the drain pump impeller located inside the pump filter housing to make sure it is clean.